SamChevalier/samchevalier.github.io/questions.md

 >"[Here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons)" is a phrase used to indicate dangerous or **unexplored** territories, in imitation of a medieval practice of putting illustrations of dragons, sea monsters and other mythological creatures on uncharted areas of maps where potential dangers were thought to exist.

-During my PhD, I audited a nonlinear dynamics course with Rodolfo Rosales.
+During my PhD, I audited nonlinear dynamics.
 Dr. Rosales started the course by explaining that the world of **linear** dyanmical systems is fully explored: we know everything there is to know.
 However, the world of **nonlinear** dynamics is fairly unexplored: here be dragons.

 This is a running **blog** of research questions which are, somehow, at the limits of knowledge.